 Unfortunately, both citations and reviews have common pitfalls that can easily undermine your rankings.

 Citation Consistency for Local SEO

-Citations are places that mention your company, even if they don’t provide a link.
-If you want to do well in local search results, listing your business on major online directories can help a lot.… Read the rest
+Citations are places that mention your company, even if they don’t provide a link.… Read the rest

 Planning to launch a new website for your business?
 There’s a lot to consider when designing a small business website.
 Have you thought about how its design may affect visibility on Google or how people perceive your business?